by Matthew MacKenzie

 A multi-disciplinary dark comedy about the Kinder Morgan Trans Mountain Pipeline, Bears asks what the hell it is we think we're doing here in Wild Rose Country.

 The prime suspect in a workplace accident, Floyd has to get out of town fast.
 Pursued by the RCMP, he heads through the Rockies for Burnaby, B.C, along the route of the Kinder Morgan Trans Mountain Pipeline.
 By the time he reaches the Pacific, Floyd has experienced changes - his gait widening, his muscles bulging, his sense of smell heightening....

-Few environmental issues facing Canadians are attracting as much attention as the Tar Sands and the proposed massive expansion of their exploitation.
+Few environmental issues facing Canadians are attracting as much attention as pipelines and their proposed expansions.